 Quoted non-derivative financial assets with fixed or determinable payments and fixed maturity are classified as held-to-maturity when the Group has the positive intention and ability to hold the assets to maturity.
 Investments intended to be held for an undefined period are not included in this classification.
 Other long-term investments that are intended to be held-to-maturity, such as bonds, are subsequently measured at amortised cost using the effective interest rate method.
 This cost is computed as the amount initially recognised minus principal repayments, plus or minus the cumulative amortisation, using the effective interest rate method of any difference between the initially recognised amount and the maturity amount and minus any reduction for impairment or uncollectibility.
-This calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums and discounts.
-For investments carried at amortised cost, gains and losses are recognised in the profit and loss accounts when the investments are derecognised or impaired, as well as through the amortisation process.
-As at 31 December 2016and 2015, the Group has no held-to-maturity investments.
+This calculation includes all fees and points paid or receivedbetween parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums and discounts.
+For investments are derecognised or impaired, as well as through the amortisation process.
+As at 31 December 2017 and 2016, the Group has no held-to-maturity investments.